CambriaSolutions/MSRFP-3717/README.md

 # MSRFP-3717

 # Submission Requirements
-Cambria developed a working prototype using Human-Centered design principles and agile practices.
-It is hosted at a publicly-available URL.
+Cambria's working prototype, developed using Human-Centered design principles and agile practices, is hosted at a publicly-available URL.
 *[[Click here for our working prototype.]](http://msrfp-3717.azurewebsites.net/)*

 While the prototype is intuitive, we provide a quick start guide that describes the features of the prototype.